Drill 'did not penetrate' woman's skull

 It was also claimed that the 17-year-old accused was discovered nearby shouting INLA slogans.

-The new details emerged as was he refused bail.
+The new details emerged as was he was refused bail.

 The court heard how police were flagged down on Railway Street just after 2am on 5 May and found the 38-year-old woman lying on the ground with a head wound and lapsing in and out of consciousness.